mpatacchiola/dissecting-reinforcement-learning/README.md

 Environments
 -------------

 The folder called `environments` contains all the environments used in the series.
 Differently from other libraries (such as OpenAI Gym) the environments are stand-alone python files that do no require any installation procedure.
-You can use an environment copying the file in the same folder of your project, and loading it as: `from environmentname import EnvironmentName`.
+You can use an environment copying the file in the same folder of your project, and then loading it from a Python script: `from environmentname import EnvironmentName`.
 The environment can be used following the same convention adopted by OpenAI Gym:

 ```python
 from random import randint #to generate random integers